582-41W-VA/lia-Eventify/proposal-file.md

   Description: Admins can edit or remove any event listed on the platform.
 This includes correcting event details, removing erroneous content, and ensuring that all listed events comply with platform guidelines.

 - **Edit and Delete Comments**
-  Description: Admins have the ability to moderate comments, removing offensive or irrelevant feedback and ensuring a positive user experience.
+  Description: Admins have the ability to moderate comments, removing comments and events.

 - **Review Flagged Events**
   Description: Admins can review flagged events for possible violations of platform rules.
 They can take appropriate action, such as removing the event or contacting the event creator for clarification.